Last Updated on

 Children pick up what they see/hear at home.
-To a child, using harsh words, quarrelling loudly, fighting constantly, incorporating bad habits and swearing feels absolutely normal if he sees the same at home.
+To a child, using harsh words, quarrelling loudly, constantly fighting, incorporating bad habits, and swearing feels absolutely normal if he sees the same at home.

 6. Set Routines for Play, Eating and Sleep